arangoml/arangopipe/README.md

 ## Picking your Arangopipe Installation
 If you need a fully functional installation with minimal configuration, follow the guidelines provided in the section 'Getting Started' (see below).
 If you are planning to use **Arangopipe** with a a managed services **ArangoDB** installation you will need to install the `aisis.zip` file in the `aisis-foxx` directory into your managed services **ArangoDB** installation.
 See the google colab notebook `arangopipe_managed_service.ipynb` in the project github repository for the details of connecting to a managed services instance of **ArangoDB**.
 See the instructions in the section 'Installing Arangopipe API' for the details of using the **Arangopipe** API with your pipelines or applications (this just requires the installation of the required packages).

+*If you want certificate verification, place your certificate in 'arangopipe/arangopipe_storage/cert'*

 ## Getting Started

 To facilitate an easy start, docker containers for *torch* and *tensorflow* are provided.
 These containers have all components of the **ArangoML Pipeline** (Arangopipe, ArangoDB and the Arangopipe user interface).
 To get started: